harvester/docs/docs/host/host.md

 :::warning

 A recent [bug](https://github.com/harvester/harvester/issues/7128) reveals that there is a chance that VMs on a node can encounter an I/O error while in maintenance mode.
-Users [must|should] follow the following maintenance procedure until a fix is released:
+Users should follow the following maintenance procedure until a fix is released:

 - Set the taint on the maintenance node:
     ```